ApaxPhoenix/WebPy/README.md

 ### WebSocket Support

-WebPy includes built-in WebSocket support for real-time bidirectional communication between server and clients using an event-driven architecture.
+Need real-time features?
+WebPy has WebSocket support baked in.
+You can set up bidirectional communication between your server and clients using a simple event-driven approach.

 ```python
 from webpy import WebPy